-FY 2021 / FY 2022 (to date) Accomplishments: Members of the Office of Legal Affairs continue to actively participate as panelists and attendees at conferences sponsored by the American Bar Association, American Law Institute, the National Association of Railroad Referees and the Association of Labor Relations Agencies.
+Recent accomplishments: Members of the Office of Legal Affairs continue to actively participate as panelists and attendees at conferences sponsored by the American Bar Association, American Law Institute, the National Association of

+Railroad Referees and the Association of Labor Relations Agencies.
 OLA attorneys gave presentations on the Railway Labor Act, Ethics, recent RLA case developments, and remedies under the RLA.
-OLA continued to participate in intragovernmental initiatives with other federal agencies such as the Department of

-Transportation, Federal Labor Relations Authority, Department of Labor, National Labor Relations Board, and the Federal Mediation and Conciliation Service.
+OLA continued to participate in intragovernmental initiatives with other federal agencies such as the Department of Transportation, Federal Labor Relations Authority, Department of Labor, National Labor Relations Board, and the Federal Mediation and Conciliation Service.
 OLA attorneys serve as both Senior Editors and Contributing Editors of the Railway Labor Act treatise, published by the Bloomberg/BNA, which completed the fourth edition of this treatise this year.